 PACE Review Courses

 Advanced Paralegal Institute (API) and the Paralegal Education Group (PEG) each have an NFPA-approved online PACE Review Course.
 For more information, and/or to register, click here for details of API’s course or click here for details of PEG’s course.

 NFPA offers an online practice test through Prometric.
 Click the button below for more information and to take the PACE practice test.

 NFPA Exam Fees are non-refundable.
 Before applying, applicants should confirm their ability to document their eligibility and be prepared to take the exam within 90 days, pending approval.

-Candidates may sit for the exam at over 200 Prometric testing sites across the United States, Canada, Guam, Puerto Rico > and the US Virgin Islands. > > Prometric testing site locator (in Step 1 choose "National Federation of Paralegal Association" from the drop-down list) > > Once the eligibility statement is sent, the candidate has 90 days to take the exam.
-Upon completion, the preliminary > score will be shown immediately.
-It is important to note that, preliminary results notwithstanding, the RP designation > is not awarded until the results of the entire scoring run have been reviewed.
+Candidates may sit for the exam at over 200 Prometric testing sites across the United States, Canada, Guam, Puerto Rico and the US Virgin Islands.

+Prometric testing site locator (Under "Select a Test Sponsor" choose "National Federation of Paralegal Association" from the drop-down list)

+Once the eligibility statement is sent, the candidate has 90 days to take the exam.
+Upon completion, the preliminary score will be shown immediately.
+It is important to note that, preliminary results notwithstanding, the RP designation is not awarded until the results of the entire scoring run have been reviewed.

 NFPA receives the scoring runs quarterly and, pursuant to the procedures established by the Certification Standards Committee, audits 7% of the exam applications prior to mailing the RP® certificates and credential maintenance instructions to the new Registered Paralegals.
 This stage of the process may take up to a month.
 NFPA maintains a list of active Registered Paralegals on the website.